jina-ai/finetuner/docs/tasks/text-to-image.md

 ## Fine-tuning
-From now on, all the action happens in the cloud!
+From now on, all the action happens in the Jina AI Cloud!

-First you need to {ref}`login to Jina ecosystem <login-to-jina-ecosystem>`:
+First you need to {ref}`login to Jina AI Cloud <login-to-jina-ecosystem>`:
 ```python
 import finetuner
 finetuner.login()  # use finetuner.notebook_login() in Jupyter notebook or Google Colab